Hayrabolu: Ottoman period

 In the later 1350s, the Ottoman expansion into Thrace began, under the prince Süleyman Pasha.
 After Kantakouzenos' abdication in 1354, Süleyman conquered many cities "up to Chariopolis", establishing the first Ottoman province on European soil.
 If Chariopolis was not conquered in this first wave, then it definitely fell to Süleyman between 1359 and 1362.
 As a result of the Ottoman conquest, by the end of the 14th century, the bishopric became a titular see, and vanishes completely in the 15th century.
 The Catholic Church still lists Chariopolis as a titular see, with eight incumbents between 1713 and 1970.

-The traveller Evliya Çelebi visited the town in the mid-17th century, describing it as prosperous, a "little Edirne", with much water and beautiful gardens.
+The traveller Evliya Çelebi visited the town in the mid-17th century, describing it as prosperous, a "little Edirne", Orestias or Adrianopolis with much water and beautiful gardens.
 According to Evliya it was a favoured residence of Ottoman aristocrats.
 He also reports that the town was a centre of extensive animal husbandry, with large flocks, including camels.

 A Greek community, 3,476 strong in 1922, survived in the town until the Greco-Turkish population exchange.